appressoas/django_cradmin/docs/guide_gettingstarted/chapters/part_one/create_account_view.rst

 The second link to be added is going to take the user to our other CRadmin instance.
 To make this happen we use the template tag ``cradmin_instanceroot_url instanceid=''``.
-We can take the user to the root of the CRadmin instance `account_admin` which will either display a list of accounts to choose from or the administrator page for an account if the user has just one account. ::
+We can take the user to the root of the CRadmin instance `account_instance` which will either display a list of accounts to choose from or the administrator page for an account if the user has just one account. ::

    <a class="button button--secondary-fill button--compact"
-       href="{% cradmin_instanceroot_url instanceid='account_admin'%}">
+       href="{% cradmin_instanceroot_url instanceid='account_instance'%}">
         My Accounts
     </a>